How Technology Can Help You Improve Your Company’s Customer Service

 Some technologies are more expensive and are suitable for bigger companies, while others are affordable to any business that wants to learn and implement them.

-With each pleased client, your pool of leads grows due to word-of-mouth marketing.
+With each happy client, your pool of leads grows due to word-of-mouth marketing.

 77% of people will recommend your company to a friend after having a positive experience, Temkin reports.